 Many Of The Actors Playing Munchkins Were Completely Unruly And Inappropriate

-Judy Garland Was Drugged And Molested
+Judy Garland Was Harassed And Treated Poorly

 The Wicked Witch Got Burned On Set.
-Twice.
+Twice

 The Tin Man Was Poisoned.
 Also Twice.